Guide to Council Tax 2025/26

-Your council tax is collected by Basingstoke and Deane Borough Council, but the money you pay goes towards the funding of a number of other public service providers in your area.
-The breakdown of how much of your council tax goes to each service provider is shown on your bill.
+Your Council Tax is collected by Basingstoke and Deane Borough Council, but the money you pay helps to fund a number of services provided by other public service authorities in your area.
+The breakdown of how much of your Council Tax goes to each service provider is shown on your bill.

-The full bill for a band D property in an area without a parish or town council would be £1,928.56
+The full bill for a band D property in an area without a parish or town council would be £2,119.55, broken down as shown below:

-For 2023/24 any increases in the council tax by this council or a major preceptor (County Council, Fire and Police) that are equal to or more than the relevant referendum threshold set by the Government, will trigger a local referendum.
+For 2025/26 any increases in the Council Tax by Basingstoke and Deane or a major preceptor (for example Hampshire County Council, fire and police) that are equal to or more than the relevant referendum threshold set by the Government, will trigger a local referendum.

 Band D